twisted/twisted/docs/projects/core/howto/constants.rst

         FOUND = ValueConstant("302")
         NOT_FOUND = ValueConstant("404")

 As with ``Names`` , constants are accessed as attributes of the class object:

 .. code-block:: console

     >>> STATUS.OK
     <STATUS=OK>
     >>> STATUS.FOUND
     <STATUS=FOUND>
     >>>

 Additionally, the values of the constants can be accessed using the ``value`` attribute of one these objects:

 .. code-block:: console

     >>> STATUS.OK.value
     '200'
     >>>

-And as with ``Names`` , constants can be looked up by name:
+As with ``Names`` , constants can be looked up by name:

 .. code-block:: console

     >>> STATUS.lookupByName('NOT_FOUND')
     <STATUS=NOT_FOUND>
     >>>

-Constants on a ``Values`` subclass can also be looked up by
+Constants on a ``Values`` subclass can also be looked up by value:
-value:

 .. code-block:: console

     >>> STATUS.lookupByValue('404')
     <STATUS=NOT_FOUND>
     >>> STATUS.lookupByValue('500')